 If you will only be hunting on private land in NSW, you can apply for a General (Visitor's) Game Hunting Licence.

 If you would like to seek accreditation for the R-Licence, simply download and complete Form R - Expression of interest: R-Licence accreditation (PDF, 34.85 KB).
-The Game Licensing Unit will forward your expression of interest to the Hunter LEAP Provider closest to your nominated region.
+We will supply a list of trainers in your area that you may contact.

 Most Hunter LEAP Providers will charge a fee for the Accreditation Course.
 Our recommendation to providers is a minimum fee of $15 per person per group of five, however the provider may choose to charge a higher amount to recover any costs associated with the training.
 Make sure you confirm the cost when they contact you.
 If you are charged a higher amount and feel that the charge is excessive, please contact our Education and Training team using the details below.